top of page

 Wolfman Panel trail

-Continue on the main trail and shortly after passing an alcove to your left you'll begin to discover the rock art belonging to the Wolfman Panel.
-The first images that you'll encounter are what appear to be two sheep.
+Keep following the main trail, and soon after passing an alcove to your left, you'll start to come across rock art.
+The first images that you'll encounter seem to depict two sheep.

 Wolfman Panel petroglyphs

-These images are followed by two geometric designs and a few human-like depictions.
+Following the sheep are two geometric designs and a number of human-like depictions.

 Wolfman Panel petroglyphs

-Immediately after these images you'll find the panel's namesake depiction, the Wolfman.
-The figure measures no more than ten inches, but is easily recognizable.
+Right after these images, you'll encounter the panel's namesake depiction, the Wolfman.
+Despite measuring no more than ten inches, the figure is easily recognizable.

 Wolfman Panel petroglyphs

-Just past this you'll find larger images that were created on a much darker patina.
-Of the discernable images, you'll find a shield, shaman holding a staff, two figures that appear to be holding hands, a snake, concentric circles, human footprints, and more.
+Just beyond the Wolfman, you'll discover larger images etched on a darker patina.
+Among the discernible images are a shield, a shaman holding a staff, two figures seemingly holding hands, a snake, concentric circles, human footprints, and more.

-After passing through the thick willow, follow the trail up the other side of the canyon and within a hundred feet or so of reaching the top you'll spot the ruins.
+Once you've passed through the dense willow, continue following the trail as it ascends the opposite side of the canyon.
+Within approximately a hundred feet of reaching the top of the trail, you'll catch sight of the ruins.

 Wolfman Panel ruins